tomitheninja/university/exam-suggestions.md

 use the _console error stream_.

-Because1: This way you can find your debugging statements easily.
+Because1: This way you can find your debugging statements easily if you want to remove them.

 Because2: When an error checking robot or a linux user runs your program he can easily hide these messages.